vadimstrukov/borrowed-books-app/README.md

 ## Development server && Installation

-1. Run `npm install -g angular-cli`
+1. Install Angular-CLI:  `npm install -g angular-cli`

 2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.